-While relief from back pain is the most common reason why people consider buying a therapeutic massage chair, they can certainly be used to treat a number of other conditions, including neck and shoulder pain, leg pain, high blood pressure, and stress-related conditions.
+While relief from back pain is the most common reason people consider buying a therapeutic massage chair, it can be used to treat many other conditions, including neck and shoulder pain, leg pain, high blood pressure, and stress-related conditions.

 Hobbyist chairs are more generalized in nature.
 They often include some therapeutic features, but tend to place as much or more emphasis on conveniences like MP3 support, memory slots that allow you to program and save your favorite massage settings, LED lights, and the like.

-Of course, there’s considerable overlap, and just because your primary needs are therapeutic, that doesn’t mean you don’t appreciate certain convenience features too, but we’ll get to that in the next section.
+Of course, there’s considerable overlap, and just because your primary needs are therapeutic doesn’t mean you don’t appreciate certain convenience features either.
+But we’ll get to that in the next section.

 So – how much do you have to spend, and what do you need it for?
 After all, if you suffer from chronic back pain, sciatica, or if you have a job that sees you spending several hours a day, all of those point to a very different set of features.

-On the other hand, if all you want is a chair to kick back in and enjoy a soothing massage at the end of a long workday, that’s going to lead you down yet another different path.
+On the other hand, if all you want is a chair to kick back in and enjoy a soothing massage at the end of a long workday, that will lead you down yet another different path.

 Features, Features, and More Features

-So once you’ve gotten the answers to the two fundamental questions, the next step is to identify which massage chair features are most important to you.
+So once you’ve got the answers to the two fundamental questions, the next step is to identify which massage chair features are most important to you.